• Skip to content

 Camel milk has a lot of anti-oxidants.

 Although scientific research supports the relationship between ROS and many diseases like cancer, there’s no evidence to say that high levels of ROS cause autism.
-There’s also no scientific evidence that drinking camel milk can reduce autism characteristics.
+There’s also no scientific evidence that drinking camel milk can improve autism characteristics.

 What does camel milk therapy involve?